Erdal Nuhbasa – Law and Consulting Firm – Legal Services

 How to Bring Your Car to Turkey as a Foreigner?

 As a lawyer, I am frequently asked about the rules for bringing vehicles into Turkey through temporary importation: “Can I bring my car from abroad?”
 “What is the procedure?”
 “Which documents are required?”
 This process is regulated by Turkish customs law and is subject to specific conditions.
 Understanding these requirements is essential for eligible foreign nationals wishing to use their vehicles in Türkiye without permanent import.
+So, to reiterate briefly the post will be about: How foreigners bring foreign-plated cars into Turkey and register them with Turkish plates.

 The Y.T.G.G.K. serves as a guarantee document under the customs procedure of temporary admission.
-Instead of paying customs duties and taxes at the border, the Carnet serves as a binding commitment that the vehicle will be re-exported from Türkiye within the permitted timeframe.
+Instead of paying customs duties and taxes at the border, the Mavi Karne serves as a binding commitment that the vehicle will be re-exported from Türkiye within the permitted timeframe.
 If this obligation is not fulfilled, the guarantee is forfeited and penalties may be imposed.

 In practice, the system offers a structured and legally secure way for eligible individuals to bring their own vehicles into Türkiye for temporary use, provided that all conditions of customs law are respected.

-Who is Eligible for YTGGK?
+Who is Eligible for YTGGK (Mavi Karne)?

 The Temporary Entry Permit for Foreign Vehicles (Y.T.G.G.K.) is granted only to individuals who meet the specific residency and legal conditions set out in the Customs Law and Regulation.
 In practice, eligibility extends to: